starikcetin/Eflatun.SceneReference/README.md

 It is recommended to leave this option at _true_, as a failed map generation can result in broken scene references in runtime.

+## Utility Ignores

+Settings for preventing certain scenes from having inline utilities.

+### Coloring Ignore Mode / Toolbox Ignore Mode

+The mode of operation for preventing certain scenes from having the inline coloring/toolbox utility.

+- Disabled: Nothing will be ignored.

+- List: The scenes in the _Coloring Ignores List_ / _Toolbox Ignores List_ will not be colored / will not have toolboxes.

+- Patterns: The scenes with paths matching the patterns in the _Coloring Ignore Patterns_ / _Toolbox Ignore Patterns_ text box will not be colored / will not have toolboxes.

+### Coloring Ignored Scenes / Toolbox Ignored Scenes

+The scenes in this list will not be colored / will not have toolboxes.
+This setting is visible only when _Coloring Ignore Mode_ / _Toolbox Ignore Mode_ is set to _List_.

+### Coloring Ignore Patterns / Toolbox Ignore Patterns

+The scenes with paths matching the patterns in this setting will not be colored / will not have toolboxes.
+This setting is visible only when _Coloring Ignore Mode_ / _Toolbox Ignore Mode_ is set to _Patterns_.

+> ![TIP]<br/>
+> The patterns are evaluated together, just like `.gitignore` files.
+Each line corresponds to one pattern.

+> ![IMPORTANT]<br/>
+> The following library is used for matching patterns: https://github.com/goelhardik/ignore

 # Advanced Usage

 ## Generation Outputs